ember-learn/ember-blog/content/the-ember-times-issue-200.md

 ## [🧵 5.
 Embroider is legit](https://github.com/embroider-build/embroider)

 Embroider has been _declared_ stable since v1.0.0, or around 6 months ago (released mid January 2021).
+Embroider is the 2nd generation build pipeline to Ember Apps that enables the usage of “Standard JavaScript” and leverages standard JavaScript packagers such as Webpack.

 Since even before v1.0.0, addon-authors have been adding **two** embroider-centric tests in C.I. for both "maximum compatibility" and "maximum strictness" to their ember-try configs.
 `ember-cli` has even added an `--embroider` flag out of the box for starting new projects with embroider.
-Try embroider out today in a new app!,
+Try embroider out today in a new app!

 ```bash
 ember new my-app --embroider
 ```

-Or, add embroider to an existing app via this codemod,
+Or, add embroider to an existing app via this codemod:

 ```bash
 npx ember-apply embroider